Combinatorics of orbit configuration spaces: A generalization of Dowling lattices

 \begin{example}[\textbf{Type C Dowling poset}] Let $G=\Z_2$ act trivially on a finite set $S$.
 In the case that $|S|$ is 2 or 4, the poset $\D(G,S)$ was studied in \cite{bibby2}.
 Here, the poset describes the combinatorial structure of an arrangement arising naturally from the type C root system, which we will revisit in Example \ref{ex:typeCP}.

 The Hasse diagram for $\D[2](G,S)$ when $S=\{\pm1\}$ is depicted in Figure \ref{fig:DZ2-toric}.

 \end{example}

 \begin{example} In contrast to the last example, with $\Z_2$ acting trivially on $\{\pm1\}$, consider the nontrivial action of $\Z_2$ on $\{\pm1\}$.
 These two $S$--Dowling posets have the same underlying set but a different partial order.
+In fact, these two posets are not even isomorphic: in one example every maximal element covers 3 elements, while in the other maximal elements cover either 2 or 4.
 The Hasse diagrams for the trivial and nontrivial actions are depicted in Figures \ref{fig:DZ2-toric} and \ref{fig:Z2}.

 \end{example}

 \begin{example}[\textbf{Hexagonal Dowling poset}] Let $G=\Z_6$, which we identify with the group of $6$th roots of unity $\{\pm1,\pm\zeta_3,\pm\zeta_3^2\}$.
 Let us consider $G$ acting on the set $S=\{e, z_1, z_2, z_3, w_1, w_2\}$ so that the action of the generator $-\zeta_3$ is by the permutation given by cycle notation $(e)(z_1,z_2,z_3)(w_1,w_2)$.
 This poset also arises from an arrangement, which we will revisit in Example \ref{ex:Z62} below.